agoulddesign/krita-bg-remove-bria/README.md

 Please note this plugin was created mostly with the aid of AI, and may not be optimised properly.
 If you have any ideas on improving it, please feel free to do so!

-Created and tested with Krita 5.2.2.
+Created and tested with Krita 5.2.2 and 5.2.3.
 May not work with other versions.

 _I am in no way affiliated with BriaAI._